elexive-com/elexive-calc/resources/DetailedReportModal.md

-# DetailedReportModal Component
+# DetailedReportModal Component Specification

 ## Overview

-The DetailedReportModal component provides a comprehensive summary of the user's configuration choices and resulting calculations.
-It offers a shareable, presentation-ready format that synthesizes all selected options, costs, and timelines, serving as a critical element in the "Value Validation" phase of the customer journey.
+The DetailedReportModal provides a comprehensive, presentation-ready summary of the user's configuration choices and resulting calculations.
+It synthesizes all selected options, costs, and timelines into a shareable artifact that serves as a critical element in the "Value Validation" phase of the customer journey.

+This specification serves as the definitive reference for the DetailedReportModal component, providing complete context for implementation, maintenance, and enhancement.

 > **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

 ## Strategic Purpose

-The DetailedReportModal addresses several key customer needs identified in our research:
+The DetailedReportModal addresses several key customer needs identified in research:

 1. **Stakeholder Alignment**: By providing shareable artifacts that facilitate internal buy-in
 2. **Value Documentation**: By clearly connecting chosen solutions to business outcomes